If you're of

 emigrated to America).

 And if a man should die while his wife was pregnant, the resulting child would be named after her deceased husband, regardless whether the naming convention was broken by doing so.
 Further, the child would be named after its father regardless of its gender: a girl would simply be given the feminine version of the name.
-So if Gaetano died before his child was born, the baby would be named Gaetano if it were a boy, but Gaetana if a girl; the deceased Angelo's child would be named Angelo or Angela; Calogero's baby would be Calogero or Calogera, and so on.
+So if Gaetano died before his child was born, the baby would be named Gaetano if it were a boy, but Gaetana if it were a girl.
+Similarly, a child of a deceased Angelo would be named Angelo or Angela; Calogero's baby would be Calogero or Calogera, and so on.

 Other situations could allow the